It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Save £100s on boiler cover costs

-There’s nothing worse than arriving home when it’s cold to discover the central heating’s packed up and there’s no hot water.
-Everything else flies out the window while we frantically search for someone who'll fix it.
+There’s nothing worse than arriving home when it’s freezing to discover the central heating’s packed up and there’s no hot water.
+Everything else flies out the window while you frantically search for someone who'll fix it.